4.3.6 Displaying Supporting Data in Worksheet Header Rows

-- While all label row data are stored as string data, numeric-like data in Parameters and User-Defined Parameters rows can be formatted like numeric data.
+- Numbers in Parameters and User-Defined Parameters rows can be formatted like numeric data in the data portion of the worksheet.
 Right-click on a row header or cell, select Set Parameter/User-Defined Style: More.
 In opened Format Cells tab, you can set Format and Display.
 See the details in this section.

 Formatting User Parameters Data

 All worksheet column label row data are stored as strings, even data that appear to be numeric.
 User Parameter rows do support the formatting of data that have the appearance of being numeric (e.g. a Julian date value such as "2458395").
 Other column label rows cannot be so formatted.